[ad_1]

 from jax.experimental import pallas as pl

-from jax.experimental.pallas import tpu as pltpu
+from jax.experimental.pallas import tpu as pltpu# argmax helper operate

 def pallas_argmax(scores, n_boxes):